-Those of us who grew up in evangelical Christian churches in the United States are likely to have sung songs about “surrendering” all to God or to Jesus Christ.
+Those of us who grew up in evangelical Christian churches in the United States will likely have sung songs about “surrendering all” to God or Jesus Christ.
 With much gusto, or hesitation, we’d sing out,

 I surrender allllll

 Though I’d sing it, the lyrics gave me pause.
 And maybe a bit of confusion.
 My confusion was mainly centered around the question,

 What does it mean to “surrender all” to Christ?

 That is some serious language.
 Let’s look at the definition of surrender.